wisesa/resto/README.md

 Simple restaurant order application with node and reactjs

-run npm install to update necessary packages run with npm run dev after all dependenceis is installed
+run npm install to update necessary packages run with npm run dev after all dependencies is installed